 3. Choosing Processed “Healthy” Foods

 Today, many of the so-called “healthy” food products remove the fat and replace it with added sugars.
 Some people consider diet products like light salad dressing as healthier choices, but often they’re really not.
-Large quantities of
+Large quantities of added sugar in the diet can be more damaging to the health than excessive dietary fat.
+Studies show that people who consumed a lot of sugar were more than twice as likely to die from heart disease.2

 If you opt for lighter food, read the ingredient list and food label to ensure that the fats have not been replaced with added sugars.
 Moreover, health foods like energy bars often contain additives and even pre-packaged vegetarian or vegan foods can mislead you.
 Just because some foods are vegan, it does not qualify as healthy as these foods can be quite high in calories.
 You should always read food labels and see how the product fits into a balanced diet.